The Purpose Of Work And The Role Of Money

 What’s interesting about taking this path is that most people choose it because it leads to the one goal we all desire – A life of happiness and joy.

 So although you might have set off on your career or even current job primarily for money, choosing financial independence provides enough motivation to make it worthwhile.

 Once you achieve FI, you can then focus your energy on the things you love doing, with the primary focus of seeking joy in your life.

-This path does assume you will achieve, which although is achievable, does not happen overnight!
+This path does assume you will achieve it, which although is possible, does not happen overnight!
 But it’s so worth the journey.